SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ### Acting after a transmission

 Sometimes, after a transmission happens, a presenter needs to modify something given the new status of a subpresenter.
-Example are preselecting something, or updating the state of toolbar buttons.
+Examples are preselecting something, and updating the state of toolbar buttons.
 That is where post transmission actions come in.
 The messages that we have seen so far, have variations with an extra keyword argument `postTransmission:`.

 Let's elaborate the simple example for the last time.
 Suppose we like to select the text after it has been set.
 In the traditional way, in the method `connectPresenters`, we would send `selectAll` to the text presenter: